scaleway/terraform-provider-scaleway/docs/resources/baremetal_server.md

     - `reverse` - The reverse of the IP.
     - `type` - The type of the IP.
 - `domain` - The domain of the server.
-- `organization_id` - The ID of the organization the server is associated with.
+- `organization_id` - The organization ID the server is associated with.

 ## Import